KULeuven-Diepenbeek/appdev-course/content/android/data-storage.md

 }
 ```

+Why use `findViewById<>()` instead of `binding.chkTodoDone`?
+Because the latter does not exist in the binding of the activity but in the binding of the recyclerview.

 Also, think about at what point exactly to save and load.
 Should it be `onDestroy()`?
 Somewhere else?
 Consult the activity/fragment licecycle diagram to determine the best suited event.
 Remember that some events do NOT get triggered on force closes/crashes/etc. Treat loading as if things were never saved if things go awry: always have backup plan.

 ## 1. Preferences Access